Gaurav896260/insyd/README.md

 The Problem: A sale happens.
 The clerk writes it in a book, then later types it into a computer.
 Sometimes they forget.
 Sometimes they subtract the stock but forget to log the payment.
 The data becomes "out of sync" within hours.

-How BuildStock Helps: Atomic Transactions (ACID).
-In your code, the sale and the stock update are "locked" together.
-It’s impossible to have one without the other.
-This eliminates the "I forgot to update the stock" human error entirely.
 ---

 ## 🛠️ The Solution (Engineered Features)